 - Finally throw in the raisins with any remaining rum and the slivered almonds and knead until everything is well combined.

 - Divide the mixture between the 12 moulds.
 Place in a large plastic bag ensuring there is plenty of room for the dough to rise.
 Leave in a warm place for a couple of hours or until the dough has completely filled the moulds.

 - Bake at 180℃ (350℉, Gas 4) for 20 minutes when the kougloffs are golden and an inserted skewer comes out clean.
 You will need longer in the oven for a larger kouglof.
 Turn out onto a wire rack to cool.
 Dust with icing sugar before serving.

 I’m sharing my Strasbourg Kouglof with #CookBlogShare which is hosted via Easy Peasy Foodie this week.

 These French brioche buns also go to #BakeOfTheWeek over at Casa Costello.

 And #Baking Crumbs over at Only Crumbs Remain is another must enter link-up.

-This post was commissioned by Titan Travel.
+Titan Travel commissioned this post.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.